-It’s a little more focused on fitness, again than the Versa 2.
+Being a Garmin, it’s a little more focused on fitness than the Versa.
 New features include things like video demonstrations of proper exercise forms.
 It’s also slightly more flexible when it comes to music, letting you play custom playlists from the watch, Spotify, and more.

 The app with the vivoactive is still more complex than the Fitbit version.
 Slightly more info, but many more menus and selections you’ll have to work through to get that data.

-But features like the 02 sensors, stress tracking, menstrual cycle tracking, and hydration measures are well worth a little extra work to access the data.
+But features like the O2 sensors, stress tracking, menstrual cycle tracking, and hydration measures are well worth a little extra work to access the data.

 Mindful breathing, respiration tracking, and a more advanced sleep monitor make it that much easier to stay on top of your body’s patterns and needs.Check Garmin Price on Amazon